John MacMenamin: High Court

-He was appointed a Judge of the High Court in 2004 on the same day as future Supreme Court colleagues Frank Clarke and Elizabeth Dunne.
+He was appointed a High Court judge in 2004 on the same day as future Supreme Court colleagues Frank Clarke and Elizabeth Dunne.
 He presided primarily over judicial review and constitutional cases.
 He was a member of the Special Criminal Court from 2009.
 Towards the end of his time at the High Court he was the Judge-in-Charge of the Minors' List, dealing with sensitive cases involving children.

 Supreme Court

 He was appointed to the Supreme Court in March 2012.

 In January 2020, he marched in Warsaw, Poland, with other senior judges from across Europe arising out of issues surrounding the 2015 Polish Constitutional Court crisis.
 He carried letters of solidarity from the Association of Judges of Ireland.